Skip to content

 • preserved deterministic query and indexing semantics

-Phase 20 extends the SQLite backend's persisted state with:
+Phase 20 extends backend persisted state with:

 • analyzer ownership columns on files rows